Reader Cat e-mailed me this question:

 - Consider putting some pink in the mix.
 If you’ve got raspberry shades, hot pink, magenta, or fuchsia available, they can really pull the mix together.

 - I think red accessories are always a worthwhile investment, as red mixes well with all neutrals.
 BUT!
 If you aren’t in a position to run out and buy a red belt, bag, and shoes, never fear.
 Brown is gorgeous with red mixes, as is gray.
 If you’ve got either on hand, try those out for now.

 - If you do decide to get some red accessories, don’t worry about covering the gamut of reds.
 A bright blue-red (like a fire engine) is probably the most versatile in accessories.
 You can build red outfits around those, but they’ll also look amazing with brown, black, gray, navy, animal prints …

 - When you are getting closer to nailing your first red monochrome outfit, consider this: More than three shades of red is probably overkill.
 Get another color or a neutral in there, too.

 I realize that the color red scares the pants off many women, but you can tailor these tips to any color you fancy.
 Collect all of your items in said shade, consider adding a lighter colored cousin to the mix, explore which neutrals work best with your shade, and limit yourself to three color variations within an outfit.
-Number four up there is probably the least applicable to the whole rainbow.
 If you’re going for blue, I’d suggest navy accessories as opposed to cobalt, olive green rather than kelly … but it’s really a matter of personal preference.
 In my opinion, bright red looks vibrant and sassy, while other brights can look like overkill … but not everyone feels that way.
-Use your judgment and trust your taste, kittens.
+Use your judgment and trust your taste, friends.